 The Board continuously evaluates its leadership structure.
-After the passing of Mr. Muscari in September 2016, the Board determined that it would be in the best interests of the Company and its stockholders to separate the Chairman of the Board and Chief Executive Officer roles, with Mr. Duane R. Dunham serving as Chairman of the Board.
+In 2016, the Board elected Mr. Duane R. Dunham as Chairman of the Board.
 Mr. Dunham has been an independent Director of the Company since 2002.
 Upon his election as Chief Executive Officer, Mr. Dietrich was also elected to the Board.
 All directors, with the exception of Mr. Dietrich, are independent.
 In practice, the Board continues to act cooperatively.
 Mr. Dunham and Mr. Dietrich develop Board agendas in consultation with other Board members, who may request an item be added to the agenda.